 Off-leaf behaviors also tended to occur rarely.
 Frequency of off-leaf behaviors did not differ among genotypes, between sexes or by their interaction (Table 1).
 However, the duration of off-leaf behaviors differed significantly among genotypes (Table 1).
 Psyllids spent more time off-leaf in the 3LB treatment relative to the 4LB and Russet Burbank treatments.
 Time spent off-leaf in the 10LB treatment did not differ among the other genotypes (Table 5).
 Off-leaf duration did not differ by sex (Table 1).
 The interaction between genotype and sex could not be analyzed due to the low number psyllids observed leaving the leaf (n = 20 out of 181).

-Oviposition assays
+Oviposition Assays

 Neither the number of eggs nor percent viable eggs differed significantly among genotypes (Table 6).
 However, both the number of eggs and egg fertility were significantly different by period and the interaction of genotype × period (Table 6).
 For oviposition, this interaction effect was an artifact of calculating multiple comparisons of different genotypes across observation periods.
 There were no significant differences among genotypes within a given period (Table 7).
 For egg fertility during the last period, there were significantly more fertile eggs on Russet Burbank than 10LB or 3LB and there were significantly more eggs on 4LB than 10LB (Table 7).
 There were no significant differences among genotypes within periods 1-3 (Table 7).
 Overall oviposition (with genotype pooled) was significantly lower during period 4 than for the first (Table 7).
 Similarly, egg fertility (with genotype pooled) tended to decline during the last observation period for all genotypes except for Russet Burbank (Table 7).